MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/billing-and-payments/understand-your-invoice.md

 Depending on the billing frequency that you chose when you bought your subscription, you receive an invoice monthly, every three months, every six months, or annually.

-Each new subscription purchase will receive the first invoice the next day and will be billed on this same day of the month with the frequency selected at purchase.
+Each new subscription purchase receives the first invoice the next day and is billed on this same day of the month with the frequency selected at purchase.
 Changes you make to an existing subscription will appear on the monthly invoice around the beginning of the following month.

 > [!NOTE]
 > You can only change the billing frequency for a subscription when you buy, upgrade, or renew a subscription.